11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 Canon 50mm 1.2: (What lens do professional photographers use)

-I am primarily a wedding photographer, but I also shoot portraits, fashion, and many other things.
+I am a wedding photographer and shoot portraits, fashion, and many other things.

 The 50-millimeter lens is by far my most used lens.

-If you are looking to buy a prime lens and you don’t know what to buy first, this is absolutely the one you should buy now.
+If you are looking to buy a prime lens and don’t know what to buy first, this is the one you should buy now.

 A 50-millimeter lens can be used for almost everything.